UniversalDependencies/UD_Javanese-CSUI/README.md

 # Summary

-UD Javanese-CSUI is a manually annotated dependency treebank built by Information Retrieval and Natural Language Processing (IR-NLP) Laboratory of Faculty of Computer Science, Universitas Indonesia.
-The sentences are taken from the Javanese Wikipedia.
-The first release of this treebank consists of X sentences and Y tokens.
+UD Javanese-CSUI is a manually annotated dependency treebank.
+The sentences are taken from the Javanese Wikipedia and consists of X sentences and Y tokens.

 # Introduction